Strange Case of Dr Jekyll and Mr Hyde: Richard Enfield

-Dr. Hastie Lanyon
+Dr Hastie Lanyon

 A longtime friend of Jekyll, Hastie Lanyon disagrees with Jekyll's "scientific" concepts, which Lanyon describes as "...too fanciful".
 He is the first person to discover Hyde's true identity (Hyde transforms himself back into Jekyll in Lanyon's presence).
 Lanyon helps Utterson solve the case when he describes the letter given to him by Jekyll and his thoughts and reactions to the transformation.
 After he witnesses the transformation process (and subsequently hears Jekyll's private confession, made to him alone), Lanyon becomes shocked into critical illness and, later, death.

 Mr. Poole

 Poole is Jekyll's butler who has been employed by him for many years.
-Poole serves Jekyll faithfully and attempts to be loyal to his master, but the growing reclusiveness of and changes in his master cause him growing concern.
-Finally fearing that his master has been murdered and that his murderer, Mr. Hyde, is residing in Jekyll's chambers, Poole is driven into going to Utterson and joining forces with him to uncover the truth.
-He chops down the door towards Jekyll's lab in five strong swipes to aid Utterson in the climax.
+Poole serves Jekyll faithfully and attempts to be loyal to his master, but the growing changes and reclusiveness of his master cause him tremendous concern.
+Fearing that his master has been murdered and that his murderer, Mr. Hyde, is residing in Jekyll's chambers, Poole enlists the aid of Mr. Utterson.
+Joining forces, the two men uncover the truth.
+He chops down the door towards Jekyll's lab to aid Utterson in the climax.